0m 3572 2019-12-23

 It is located in front of the Hampyeong Expo Park, the venue of the Hampyeong Butterfly Festival and the Hampyeong Grand Chrysanthemum Festival.
 It consists of large seminar rooms to accommodate workshops, family parties, etc.

-Hampyeong Expo Park has been emerging as a representative eco tourist attraction in Asia ever since the Hampyeong Butterfly & Insect Expo in 2008.
+Hampyeong Expo Park has emerged as a representative eco tourist attraction in Asia ever since the Hampyeong Butterfly & Insect Expo in 2008.
 The park offers visitors a wide array of eco-programs and participatory tour programs.

 27, Gonjea-ro, Hampyeong-gun, Jeollanam-do